-- The degree to which the proposed project, including proposed cost shares, optimizes the use of available EERE funding to achieve programmatic objectives; - The level of industry involvement and demonstrated ability to commercialize energy or related technologies; - Technical, market, organizational, and environmental risks associated with the project; - Whether the proposed project is likely to lead to increased employment and manufacturing in the United States; - Whether the proposed project will accelerate transformational technological advances in areas that industry by itself is not likely to undertake because of technical and financial uncertainty; - Whether the proposed project will advance the goals of the Climate Action Champion initiative, as committed to by the designated Champion pursuant to its designation agreement.
-The Climate Action Champion initiative goals include improving climate resilience and reducing greenhouse gas emissions.
+- The degree to which the proposed project, including proposed cost shares, optimizes the use of available EERE funding to achieve programmatic objectives; - The level of industry and utility involvement and demonstrated ability to commercialize energy or related technologies; - Technical, market, organizational, and environmental risks associated with the project; - Whether the proposed project is likely to lead to increased employment and manufacturing in the United States, based on the U.S. Manufacturing Plan; - Whether the proposed project will accelerate transformational technological advances in areas that industry by itself is not likely to undertake because of technical and financial uncertainty; - The degree to which the proposed project directly addresses EERE's statutory mission and strategic goals; - Diversity of technical approaches and methods; and - Diversity and geographic distribution of institutions and organizations.